CEED/libCEED/examples/petsc/index.md

 ## Multigrid

 This example is located in the subdirectory {file}`examples/petsc`.
-It investigates $p$-multigrid for the Poisson problem, equation {math:numref}`eq-variable-coeff-poisson`, using an unstructured high-order finite element discretization.
+It investigates $p$-multigrid for the Poisson problem, equation {eq}`eq-variable-coeff-poisson`, using an unstructured high-order finite element discretization.
 All of the operators associated with the geometric multigrid are implemented in libCEED.

 $$